October is one of the best times to visit Salem, Massachusetts, the “witch town” known for its sinister past and spooky aura.

 Join on a full-day guided tour to historic Salem and Marblehead.

-This tour covers lots of North Shore highlights, including: Marblehead, Abbott Hall, Salem, U.S. Custom House, The House of Seven Gables, and The Witch Museum.
+This tour covers lots of North Shore highlights, including Marblehead, Abbott Hall, Salem Harbor, and more.

 Getting In: Tours of Salem & Marblehead are separately ticketed and are not included with the Go Boston® Card.
 For more information about these tours and to purchase tickets, please visit the attraction website.